Tripping (song): Background and composition

-Chart success
+Chart performance

 The song became a worldwide success for Williams, debuting inside the top 10 in most countries around Europe, including number two in the United Kingdom, spending six weeks inside the top 10 and 15 weeks inside the top 75.
 The single reached number one in Germany, Italy, and the Netherlands.
 The song also reached number one on the Eurochart Hot 100, becoming Europe's eighth-most-successful song of 2005.
 In Switzerland, the single was certified Gold for shipments exceeding 20,000 units.
 In Mexico, the song reached number nine and became the 11th most played track of the year.
 In Australia, "Tripping" peaked at number seven and went on to sell over 35,000 copies, being certified Gold by the Australian Recording Industry Association.

 Music video

 The video, which was directed by Johan Renck, features Robbie Williams running in place as if he can't seem to get anywhere.
 It appears that Williams is having a nightmare, in which he is living sometime in the 1950s, and is stuck running endlessly in a maze without ever advancing, or driving in a stereotypical 1950s backdrop.
 It also includes a baby singing to him some of the chorus, and a pair of lesbian twins in the backseat of his Saab 95.
-He also sees himself trapped in an elevator with a bigger guy in drag that proposed him to make out, he tries to defend himself but, at the end he allows him to be touched, and at that moment, Williams wakes up, smiles and close his eyes.
+He finds himself trapped in an elevator with a larger person dressed in drag, who unexpectedly suggests engaging in intimate actions.
+Initially, he attempts to resist, but eventually succumbs to the situation and allows the person to touch him.
+Right at that moment, Williams awakens, smiles, and gently closes his eyes.